Relative volume of separable bipartite states: Monte Carlo Sampling: Higher Dimensional Systems

 Our approach generalizes to higher dimensional systems, wherein qualitatively new features emerge.
-For instance, for the qutrit-qutrit systems not all frames of maximally entangled states are locally equivalent and, consequently, they lead to unequal fractional volume of separable states and, perhaps surprisingly, the `Bell frame' is not the one to result in minimum separable volume.
-This result is significant as it implies that for a higher dimensional system, among the maximally entangled frames the Bell frame is not the most robust one.
+For instance, for the qutrit-qutrit systems not all frames of maximally entangled states are local unitarily equivalent and, consequently, they lead to unequal fractional volume of separable states and, perhaps surprisingly, the `Bell frame' is not the one to result in minimum separable volume.
+This result is significant should it possibly imply that for higher dimensional $d \times d$ systems, the Bell frame is not the most robust one among the maximally entangled frames.